 I'd go back.
-Armani's is uber expensive and something I would only do for special occasions.
-It doesn't have a sexy new chic warehouse interior with craft beer on draft and trendy people don't trend here.
+In Tampa terms Armani's is uber expensive and something I do for special occasions.
+It doesn't have a sexy new chic warehouse interior with craft beer on draft, and trendy people don't trend here.
 But over the years it's has consistently offered top end food.

 If you go, go early.
 Get there in time to sit in the lounge and watch the sunset.
 It's a spectacular view from 14 floors up!